Ovarian Reserve Testing

-Mainly female age is important for consideration when estimating the probability of conception it is because of the strong determinant of egg quality and these types of tests are often referred as tests of ovarian reserve.
-We will test reserve of eggs remaining in the ovaries.
-Women are born with their lifetime supply of eggs, and these slowly decrease in both quality and quantity
+Mainly female age is determinant while estimating the probability of conception because of the strong chance of egg quality.
+These types of tests are often referred to as tests of ovarian reserve.
+We will test these eggs and remaining in the ovaries.
+Generally speaking, women are born with their lifetime supply of eggs, and these slowly decrease in both quality and quantity

-“Ovarian Reserve” – the name itself tells reserve means storing.
+“Ovarian Reserve” – reserve ovaries that are meant for storing.
 This test is done for measuring reproductive potential in women.
 It gives the number of” Quantity & Quality” of eggs.
-Woman’s age is the important marker.
-The ideal way to analyze this through a blood test on day 2 / day3 of menses.
+A woman’s age is an important marker.
+The ideal way to analyze this is through a blood test on day 2 or day 3 of menses.

 - FSH [Follicular Stimulating Hormone],